|

 Unfortunately, most items are no longer made in Hawaii but overseas in the Philippines and other countries where labor is cheaper.
 Along with my quilted bag, I purchased a book on Hawaiian quilting, hoping that I would make a Hawaiian quilt of my own one day.

 If you’re a quilter, I highly recommend visiting Hawaii’s royal residence, the Iolani Palace.
-Not only will you learn the history of the Hawaiian royal family but upstairs, Queen Liliuokalani’s quilt is on display.
+On our visit, we learned the history of the Hawaiian royal family and saw Queen Liliuokalani’s quilt on display upstairs.

 While not a traditional Hawaiian quilt but a crazy quilt, the bedding was made by Queen Liliuokalani herself while imprisoned during the displacement of the royal family.